awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 1. <Value>ns-2048.awsdns-64.net hostmaster.awsdns.com 1 1 1 1 60</Value>
 ```

-## SPF Record Type<a name="SPFFormat"></a>
+## SPF record type<a name="SPFFormat"></a>

 SPF records were formerly used to verify the identity of the sender of email messages\.
 However, we no longer recommend that you create records for which the record type is SPF\.
 RFC 7208, *Sender Policy Framework \(SPF\) for Authorizing Use of Domains in Email, Version 1*, has been updated to say, "\.\.\.\[I\]ts existence and mechanism defined in \[RFC4408\] have led to some interoperability issues\.
 Accordingly, its use is no longer appropriate for SPF version 1; implementations are not to use it\."
 In RFC 7208, see section 14\.1, [The SPF DNS Record Type](http://tools.ietf.org/html/rfc7208#section-14.1)\.

 Instead of an SPF record, we recommend that you create a TXT record that contains the applicable value\.
-For more information about valid values, see [Sender Policy Framework, SPF Record Syntax](http://www.openspf.org/SPF_Record_Syntax)\.
+For more information about valid values, see the Wikipedia article [Sender Policy Framework](https://en.wikipedia.org/wiki/Sender_Policy_Framework)\.

 **Example for the Amazon Route 53 console**